Step 4: Notice the Details - Council Chatbot Walkthrough

 🔄 Easy knowledge updates

-Update the knowledge base by uploading new documents - no retraining required.
-New policies, changed schedules, or updated procedures are available immediately.
+Update the Knowledge Base by uploading new documents to S3 and triggering a sync.
+New policies, changed schedules, or updated procedures are indexed and searchable within minutes.

 Why it matters: Council information changes frequently.
 Traditional chatbots require expensive retraining.
 This just needs a file upload.